LiMinggang/madedit-mod/README.md

 * New: Syntax highlight support for YAML, YANG
 * New: New Astyle options support(indent-after-parens, attach-closing-while)
 * New: Caret will keep in window after resize(Fix issue of alwasys showing file at the beginning on loading maximized)
+* New: Update toggle-able menu items according to context(ReadOnly flag and Set selection)
 * Fix: Minor bug on OpenFile again
 * Fix: Can not copy the first item in Copy All results
 * Fix: Change Astyle config according to official change(bracket to brace)